 Anna Davies is Professor of Geography, Environment and Society at Trinity College Dublin, Ireland, where she directs the Environmental Governance Research Group.
 Widely published in the fields of environmental decision making and sustainable development, Anna is a member of the Royal Irish Academy and the International Science Council.
 She advises government through her membership of Ireland’s National Climate Change Advisory Council and is a Board Member of the European Roundtable on Sustainable Consumption and Production and a founding member of Future Earth’s Knowledge Action Network (KAN) on Systems of Sustainable Consumption and Production.

-Lisa currently holds the position of Marketing Manager at IKEA, Ireland.
+Lisa is the Rediscovery Centre’s Company Secretary and currently holds the position of E-Commerce Channel Manager at Eason & Son.
 She has extensive experience in both retail and IT sectors, having started her career in marketing with Ingram Micro.
 She has a Bachelor of Arts Degree from UCD in English and History of Art, a Postgraduate Diploma in Public Relations from the Fitzwilliam Institute, and a Master’s Degree in Strategic Management from the Dublin Institute of Technology.

 Jessica Dailey recently began a full time doctorate in counselling psychology at Trinity College Dublin.
 Prior to this, she worked for 15 years in management consulting and human resources.
 Her work involved advising leadership teams on people management and performance, particularly through business transformation.
 Jessica has always had an interest in the environment and education as well as social enterprise.
 She previously served as a school governor in a primary school in South London.